-Mundra Airport is undergoing major developments to convert it to an international airport for air cargo.
-At present, the port can handle 5 million TEUs and 338 million metric tons of cargo.
+Mundra Airport is undergoing major developments to convert it into an international airport for air cargo.
+Currently, the port can handle 5 million TEUs and 338 million metric tons of cargo.

-The port operates 10 berths for dry bulk, 3 for liquid bulk, 6 container berths, 3 mechanized import berths, and 2 for SPM crude oil imports.
+The port operates 10 berths for dry bulk, 3 for liquid bulk, 6 container berths, 3 mechanised import berths, and 2 for SPM crude oil imports.